How do quizzes work?

 Reusing a quiz

-Students can only complete a quiz once, but you may want to reuse the questions from this quiz in a future assignment.
-To do this, you'll need to duplicate the quiz and assign the new version in your upcoming assignment.
-Follow these steps to copy a quiz:
+Students can complete a quiz once per assignment; however, the same quiz can be reassigned in future assignments.
+To do this, you'll need to either create a new assignment or duplicate the existing assignment.
+Follow these steps to reuse a quiz:

 Importing a Quiz